KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. `package.json` issue: No repository field.
 2. `package.json` issue: No license field.
 3. Recommendation: Module name doesn't follow the recommended pattern (it doesn't start with `MMM-`).
 Consider renaming your module.
+4. Deprecated: Found `new Buffer(` in file `node_helper.js`: This is deprecated.
+Please update: https://nodejs.org/api/buffer.html.
-4. Warning: No LICENSE file.
+5. Warning: No LICENSE file.
-5. The branch name is 'master'.
+6. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-PhoneDetect by PierreGode](https://github.com/PierreGode/MMM-PhoneDetect)